 The School of Légèreté: instructor training courses

-The School of Légèreté offers a three-year basic training course for riding teachers.
+The School of Légèreté offers a three and a half year basic training course for riding teachers.
 It consists of three four-day clinics per year.
 The course prepares candidates (who will already be at least part-time instructors) for the four-stage exam which they must pass in order to be awarded a licence.
 Only instructors who hold this licence are authorised to teach the philosophy of Légèreté in Philippe Karl's name.